lidofinance/alerting-forta/README.md

 /polygon - Detection bot for Lido Apps on the Polygon network (should be launched against Polygon mainnet)

+/arbitrum - Detection bot for Lido Apps on the Arbitrum network (should be launched against Arbitrum mainnet)

 /phishing-detect - Phishing detection bot for the Lido ERC20 tokens

 /lido-rewards - Lido reWARDS committee bot